 The consumers of the Nnwdaf_AnalyticsInfo_Transfer service operation (as specified in clause 7.3.3) provide the following input parameters listed below:

+- [Optional] Subscription Correlation ID: identifies the analytics subscription for which an analytics context transfer and the related analytic context information is requested;

-- A list of analytics context identifier(s): identify a set of analytics context information that are available at the NWDAF instance providing this service and that are requested to be transferred to the consumer NWDAF instance.
+- [Optional] A list of analytics context identifier(s): identify a set of analytics context information that are available at the NWDAF instance providing this service and that are requested to be transferred to the consumer NWDAF instance.

 NOTE: A list of "analytics context identifier(s)" is received during an analytics subscriptions transfer request as described in clause 6.1B.2.